DevOpsPlayground/Hands-on-with-ChatOps/README.md

 Thanks to step 1, we know how to  capture a message with a regex, and how to reuse it as a variable.
 We want to capture an Origin city and a Destination

-Beforehand, you can manually test your REST call using curl, playing with the parameters `curl -sL "https://maps.googleapis.com/maps/api/distancematrix/json?origins=PARIS&destinations=LONDON&mode=driving&language=fr-FR&key=YOUR_API_KEY"`
+Beforehand, you can manually test your REST call using curl, playing with the parameters.
+`curl -sL "https://maps.googleapis.com/maps/api/distancematrix/json?origins=PARIS&destinations=LONDON&mode=driving&language=fr-FR&key=YOUR_API_KEY"`

 Our updated module will then look like this :